-If your address has changed and you plead ‘Not Guilty’ to one or more traffic tickets, you must provide your new address so we can send you a Notice of Hearing in the mail.
+If your address has changed and you plead ‘not guilty’ you must provide your new address so we can send you a Notice of Hearing in the mail.
 This will not update your other DMV records.
 Learn how to change your address on your license or registrations.

-Enter your plea on the ticket and include the appropriate fee (payable to 'Commissioner of Motor Vehicles') if you are pleading guilty.
-Mail to
+Enter your plea on the ticket.
+If you are pleading guilty, include the appropriate fee payable to 'Commissioner of Motor Vehicles.'

 Traffic Violations Plea Unit

 P.O.
 Box 2950 - ESP